This oddly named trust is used by many wealthy couples. It serves two main purposes:

 You can get the estate tax benefits of a QTIP trust only if your spouse is a U.S. citizen.
 The marital deduction (the rule that lets surviving spouses inherit any amount from the deceased spouse free of estate tax) is key to the QTIP, and it doesn’t apply to noncitizens.
 You may want to consider another kind of trust, the QDOT or Qualified Domestic Trust, which may help you accomplish your tax-related goals.

 At the death of the second spouse, estate tax is due on all of that spouse’s property, including the assets that were held in the QTIP trust.
-For deaths in 2014, federal estate tax will be owed only if the assets exceed $5.34 million in value.
-(The figure for 2013 deaths is $5.25 million.)
+For deaths in 2015, federal estate tax will be owed only if the assets exceed $5.43 million in value.
+(The figure for 2014 deaths was $5.34 million.)
 More than 99.5% of all estates are not that valuable and do don't owe any estate federal tax.

 Learn more about federal estate and gift tax.